camh/CHGridView/README.markdown

 ###Roadmap (roughly in order):

-- Match speed and performance found in iPhone's Photos app grid view
+- Match or exceed speed and performance found in iPhone's Photos app grid view
 - More UITableView cloning, like scrolling to a tile at a specific indexPath
 - Tile labels
 - Flexible per-line setting (maybe a range?)